 Admitted to the South Carolina Bar in 2002, Barrett has litigated cases throughout the Lowcountry, and has represented clients in court in the Midlands and Upstate.
 He has tried well over 50 cases at all levels of state and federal court, as well as practicing in the appellate courts.
 He is a member of the American Bar Association, the South Carolina Bar, the Charleston County Bar, and the South Carolina Defense Trial Attorneys Association, where he has served as Chairman of the Business Litigation Section.
 He has presented business and insurance litigation seminars to both the legal and business community.

 Born in North Carolina, Barrett attended the University of North Carolina-Chapel Hill, and law school at Wake Forest University.
 Barrett has practiced law with Clawson & Staubes, LLC, since 2002, and currently resides in Charleston with his wife, Jessica, their daughter and their two dogs.
 He has been a five year volunteer mentor with Big Brothers/Big Sisters, and currently sits on the Board of Directors of Fields to Families.
 Barrett is a 2010 member of the Charleston Metro Chamber of Commerce Leadership Charleston class.
 In 2011, he was a finalist for the SC Lawyers Weekly Emerging Legal Leaders Award.
-In 2012, he was listed as a South Carolina Super Lawyer/Rising Star in business litigation.
+In 2012 and 2013, he was listed as a South Carolina Super Lawyer/Rising Star in business litigation.
+Barrett holds an AV Rating from Martin-Hubble, the highest peer review rating available to attorneys.

 On July 21, 2011, Barrett obtained a $4.5 million jury verdict for a banking client involving the foreclosure of a residential development in the Town of Folly Beach, South Carolina.
 Barrett was able to dismiss the opposing parties counterclaims and obtained a verdict for his client after four days of trial in Charleston County Court of Common Pleas.